amschnepf/functional-javascript-rebootu/Readme.md

-NOTE: This is an augmented version of https://github.com/timoxley/functional-javascript-workshop.
-We have added additional exercises to provided a shallower learning curve.
+This is an augmented version of https://github.com/timoxley/functional-javascript-workshop, with additional exercises to provide a shallower learning curve.

 # Functional Javascript Workshop